-This groundbreaking freedom of speech case all came about after Debra Cruise-Gulyas was pulled over by Officer Matthew Minard for a minor traffic violation.
+This freedom of speech case all came about after Debra Cruise-Gulyas was pulled over by Officer Matthew Minard for a minor traffic violation.
 After she was given the ticket Cruise-Gulyas gave Officer Minard the middle finger and pulled away to leave.
 Officer Minard immediately pulled Cruise-Gulyas over again and this time issued her a more serious speeding ticket.
-(Maybe she was speeding the hell away after thinking, “Oh damn I probably shouldn’t have just flipped off that cop”?)

 At some point after that — if she’s like me then possibly while drunk and complaining to her friends about her rights — Cruise-Gulyas decided she was going to sue.
 So she did.
 And she won!
 Unanimously at that.
 The court voted 3-0 in her favor.

 So there you have it.
-You are well within your rights to flip off a cop after they write you a ticket for something.
+You are well within your rights to flip off a cop after they write you a ticket for some stupid thing like rolling a stop sign.
 Chances are you’re probably not going to have that affirmed until much later, however.
-Likely after they arrest and taser you and then leave you to rot in a holding cell for 12 hours with some guy charged with exposing himself on a playground, for their own lawlz.
+Likely after they arrest and taser you until you empty your bowels and then leave you to rot in your own filth and drool in a holding cell for 12 hours with some creepy guy who was charged with exposing himself on a playground, for their own shits and giggles.